PostHog/posthog.com/contents/blog/north-star-metrics.md

 When we conducted user cohort tests to decide on our North Star Metric, we found Discoveries retained 2.3x more users than the alternative metric.

-For us, retaining users is the first step on the path to profitability and a metric that many different teams (e.g. engineering, developer relations and content) can support.
+We feel retaining users is the first step on the path to profitability and a metric that many different teams (e.g. engineering, developer relations and content) can support.
+Retention also supports our focus on word of mouth growth as happy users are more likely to recommend PostHog.

 ## How to track your North Star metric